Customer Self-Service: Why Customers Prefer It and Business Challenges

 US manufacturer of windows and patio doors transformed online self-service experiences with AI guidance and consistent knowledge

-There are 40,000 visits to the customer self-service portal and articles per month.
+- There are 40,000 visits to the customer self-service portal and articles per month.
 Customers are calling the contact center less because they can find the knowledge they need through self-service.
 Even its online parts store has made 1400 sales from leads from the self-help website.
 People love the video guides and the image-based guidance in self-service.
-There’s been fabulous customer feedback.
-Hear for yourself.
+There has been fabulous customer feedback.

 A European tax organization implemented a virtual assistant for self-serving customers